 By ‘top grades’ we mean the single highest or best grade that can be achieved in each qualification, which will depend upon the particular grading structure that has been adopted.

 We used data collected from 18 awarding organisations for 642 qualifications (not including any separate routes or pathways within those qualifications).
-We also obtained data on prior attainment from awarding organisations, and we used data from the Individualised Learner Record (ILR, maintained by the Education and Skills Funding Agency) and from the National Pupil Database (NPD, controlled by the DfE).
+We also obtained data on prior attainment from awarding organisations, and we used data from the Individualised Learner Record (ILR, maintained by the Department for Education (DfE)) and from the National Pupil Database (NPD, controlled by the DfE).
+Whilst DfE maintain the ILR and NPD data used in this analysis, they do not accept responsibility for any inferences or conclusions derived by us.
 We used student first name, last name, date of birth, sex, qualification number and/or Unique Learner Number (ULN) to match the awards records for each student with these additional datasets.
-For cases which could not be uniquely matched, and those which could be matched but had no relevant information available on student characteristics of interest, we reported missing values in the corresponding fields of the combined datasets.
+For cases which could not be uniquely matched, and those which could be matched but had no relevant information available on student characteristics of interest, we included missing values in the corresponding fields of the combined datasets.

 We analysed the qualification-level grades awarded to all students in centres in England who took assessments for these qualifications throughout the academic year.

-For ethnicity, categorisations were harmonised between the NPD and ILR for consistency and to align with the Government Statistical Service guidance [List of ethnic groups] (https://www.ethnicity-facts-figures.service.gov.uk/) where possible.
+For ethnicity, categorisations were harmonised between the NPD and ILR for consistency and to align with the Government Statistical Service guidance List of ethnic groups where possible.
 This meant some groups were merged with one of the ‘other’ groups, as numbers were too small to include as a separate category.
 For example, ‘Gypsy or Irish Traveller’ students were merged into the ‘Any Other White Background’ group.

 Modelling overview